Bhakti Thapa: Anglo-Nepal War

 After the initial defeats, the British changed their strategy to avoid their casualties.
 They started to deploy long-range guns to level Nepal's fortifications.
 This strategy paid off.
 The British were able to advance quickly into the territory under Nepal's control.
 They even used elephants to carry heavy guns across the mountains.
 So the ability of the Nepalese force to defend the territory under their control was steadily declining.
 They were forced to pull back.
 There was a breakdown in the command and control system.

-Towards the middle of 1815, Amar Singh Thapa, chief of the Nepalese forces fighting in the western front, was confined within a small area of the Malaun fort.
+Towards the middle of 1815, Amar Singh Thapa, chief of the Nepalese forces fighting on the western front, was confined within a small area of the Malaun fort.
 The fate of Nepal was going to be in the hands of the Governor General Lord Hastings, who was determined to solidify Company rule in India.
 At that time he worked either to eliminate Nepal completely and bring it under Company rule or to transform it into a vassal state like so many other states under that category in Colonial India.
-He could be forced not to take any such decision detrimental to the honour of Nepal only if he perceived that such action could pose serious threat to the continuance of Company rule in India.
+He could be forced not to take any such decision detrimental to the honour of Nepal only if he perceived that such action could pose a serious threat to the continuance of Company rule in India.
 The Deothal Battle could not be anything else but a clear message of threat on behalf of Nepalese people to the East India Company warning them not to take lightly the determination of Nepalese people to protect the honour of their country.

 Battle of Deuthal

 Towards sunset on April 16, 1815, Bhakti Thapa and the army units under him arrived at the Malaun fort from their station at Surajgarh, without being noticed by the East India Company units scattered around the Malaun fortress.

 The following day in the morning, Bhakti Thapa, at the age of 73, led a daring counterattack against the East India Company force entrenched at Deuthal.
 Historians have presented the description of this battle at great length.
 It was 3.15 a.m. when a force of just about 400 under Bhakti Thapa marched out of the Malaun fort, to a slow but steady beat of a drum.
 The British column under Thompson had taken position at Deothal on reverse slopes.
 The cannons of 6-pounders were properly concealed.
 There were two Indian battalions, the Grenadiers companies of the Light Battalions and some 1,000 irregulars.
 The British strength was up to about 3,500 troops and weapons.

-Bhakti Thapa and his followers in the counterattack appeared to have vowed to fight to the death.
+Prior to leading the charge at Deothal, Bhakti Thapa entrusted his grandson to Amar Singh Thapa, showcasing his preparedness for the sacrifices of war.
 Bhakti Thapa had even handed his infant grandson to the custody of the Amar Singh Thapa just before going to the battlefield.
-Bhakti Thapa laid down his life in the battlefield.
+Bhakti Thapa laid down his life on the battlefield.
 Every one who fought from the Nepalese side was either killed or wounded.